-Director of research operations for Kidney Research UK Elaine Davies said: “At least one in five patients with diabetes will go on to develop kidney failure, and patients with type 2 diabetes also have a high risk of cardiovascular disease.
+Director of research operations for Kidney Research UK Elaine Davies said: “At least four in five patients with diabetes will go on to develop kidney failure, and patients with type 2 diabetes also have a high risk of cardiovascular disease.
 Many treatments currently used to control blood glucose do nothing to reduce these risks, and some may even increase them.

 “This new evidence is exciting and confirms previous research and provides hope for thousands of people.
 This new class of drugs help to control blood glucose but at the same time, reduce the risk of kidney and cardiovascular disease.